 First, open the single air control fully to the left side.
-Load the firebox with four fully dry small-medium logs in a crossed pattern as shown:
+Load the firebox with four fully dry small/medium logs in a crossed pattern as shown:

-Next add plenty of dry kindling sticks and a firelighter ON TOP of the 4 logs as shown.
+Next add plenty of dry kindling sticks (you may need more kindling than the photo shows) and a firelighter ON TOP of the 4 logs as shown.
 A crib lattice pattern tends to work well.
 If using Maxibrite, place a layer of Maxibrite into the firebox on the base as well and omit the large logs but use plenty of kindling.
-Move the active baffle
+Move the active baffle lever above the firebox (if fitted) into the IGN position.